FbossDom/fbossdom.github.io/README.md

 I created this simple javascript calculator myself, no tutorials or copying of any kind.
 Its simple for now, i intend to add some more features in the future.
 I also used Bootstrap to style it, just to try that out aswell.

+- Weather App - <br>
+I made this little site where you can search a town and will recieve data about the current weather, using the openweathermap api.

 - HTML eMail projects -
 I recreated some html emails from my inbox, it was quite a challange considering the nature of html emails and the compatibility mess, but i think i succeded, some of them actually worked better in outlook PC than the original emails did.